 If you can't or don't want to install software on your computer and your documents are not sensitive, Smallpdf can be a good solution.
 It's a PDF converting software that you can use for free online (twice an hour).
 You can also download it as a free trial.

 To use the online version, go to https://smallpdf.com/pdf-to-excel and drag your PDF file in the big green box:

-We get an Excel file with two tabs in it: In the first one we find the text that was placed next to the table in our original PDF; in the second tab we find the table; even in the original design.
+We get an Excel file with two tabs in it: In the first one is the text that was next to the table in the original PDF; in the second one is the table in its original design.

-Once your PDF uploaded, it will appear in the white box.
+Once your PDF is uploaded, it will appear in the white box.
 Below it, you'll see four tabs.
 Click on "convert" and drag your PDF there.
-Then click on your desired output format (Excel, in our case).
-To start converting your PDF, you know need to sign up:
+Then choose your desired output format (Excel, in our case).
+To start converting your PDF, you now need to sign up:

-After a minute or two, you will receive an email with a link to the converted file.
+After a minute or two, you'll receive an email with a link to the converted file.
 Our Excel file will have all the information on one sheet:

-Like smallpdf, cometdocs converts the whole page(s) to an Excel file.
-We will need to do some clean-up here and delete some rows and columns.
+Like smallpdf, cometdocs converts the whole page(s) to a single Excel file.
+We will need to do some cleanup here and delete some rows and columns.

-There are more than these tools out there to extract data from PDFs.
-So if none of these options worked for you, it's worth it to search a bit around.
-If you're a fan of the command line, tools like pdftk might be interesting for you.
+There are many more tools that exist out there to extract data from PDFs.
+So if none of these options works for you, it's worth looking around a bit — for example, fans of the command line might be interested in tools like pdftk.
 If you find a better (free and/or open-source) tool than the ones we explained here, do let us know!